 Select a writers’ conference of interest to you and be prepared to enjoy the benefits of meeting other writers.
 You may acquire knowledge you can use immediately, find a new market for your book, elevate your professional effectiveness, meet editors, agents and publishers, become inspired and return home energized.

-The Bottom Line: Make a commitment to attend at least one writers’ conference in the coming months.
+The Bottom Line: Take a little working vacation and hit some writers’ conferences.
+Make it a priority to sign up for one in the coming weeks and months.
 You’ll be glad you did!